What is the rule of law?

 Another essential element is that these principles and Australia’s rule of law is supported by informed and active citizens.
 Without responsible and engaged citizens, society is unable to work together to uphold important principles and values which support our rule of law and democratic society.

-The Three Principles of the Rule of Law
+The Five Principles of the Rule of Law

 The Importance of the Rule of Law for Society